spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/modules-configuration.md

 Manifests do not support compound type objects, or callable, iterable and special type resources.

-Manifest only add the values to configuration files.
-Manifests DO NOT REMOVE the values from project configuration.
+Manifest only add values to configuration files.
+Manifests **will not remove** values from project configuration.

 ## 1.1.
 Basic scalar values as return